top of page

 God created each of us with five basic senses: hearing, sight, smell, taste, and touch.
 Each of our sense organs are intricately designed to transmit information to our brains.
 This is how we understand, interact with, and react to the world around us.

 Though each of us seems to better process information through one of our senses, we achieve superior retention and understanding when we learn through all our senses.
 As a person integrates all his senses during the learning process, he will sharpen multi-sensory processing skills often necessary for learning more complex concepts later in life.
 Furthermore, the senses a person relies on less will develop and further become accustomed to work in combination with his other senses.
-And if senses are compromised, a person's brain can retrain to work with the other senses to fill in the gaps or even strengthen the weakened sense!
+If senses are compromised, a person's brain can retrain to work with the other senses to fill in the gaps or even strengthen the weakened sense!
+As you can see, there are many advantages of multi-sensory learning.

 My oldest child is missing a chromosome in every cell of her body.
 This missing chromosome affects her heart, her eyesight, her stature, her limb proportions, and her endocrine system.
 The vision in one of her eyes is significantly impaired.
 Since glasses could only correct that eye’s vision to 20/60, her brain began relying on her stronger eye to see, letting her other eye “relax”.
 At age four, her ophthalmologist performed surgery to repair the amblyopia caused from this visual impairment and instructed us to retrain her brain by patching her eye with near-normal vision to encourage her to use her weaker eye while working on reading and fine motor skills.
 While she still wears glasses, her brain retrained to use both eyes.
 Even with a weakened eye and an inability to attain good depth perception, she has discovered new ways to identify depth by assessing the size of objects.
 What absolutely amazes me is that even though her sight is compromised, she has become a voracious reader with extraordinary writing and editing skills.

-Here is an example of how you can help your child connect to information in a multi-sensory fashion:
+How can you help your child connect to information in a multi-sensory fashion?

 If you show your child a picture of obsidian, he will see that it is shiny and dark.
 If you and your child research obsidian in an encyclopedia or on the internet, your child will learn that it is an extrusive igneous rock that is created when felsic lava from a volcano cools rapidly.
 He will also learn that obsidian is most commonly black.
 However, it can also be brown, tan, or green.
 Rarely it can be blue, red, orange, or yellow and sometimes several colors mixed.
 Additionally, your child will discover that obsidian is rich in silicon dioxide.